 My mum was not happy about my diagnose.

 When I told her I was severely depressed she laughed to my face.
 Started screaming that I am just overreacting and making it up.
 That I have no idea what real depression looks like.
 Started talking shit about the doctor and then stormed out.
 Just what I needed.

-Later on she tried to convince (and she’s not ok with it till this day) that I don’t need the pills.
+Later on, she tried to convince me (and she’s not ok with it to this day) that I don’t need the pills.
 That she’s not gonna buy them for me.
 She works in pharmacy so she just didn’t want me to pick them up there so all of her colleagues would know her daughter is psycho.